BenjaminShinar/Books-Resources/terms.md

 Terms, applications and acronyms that came up and I didn't know about and should store somewhere.
 </summary>

-- hashicorp Nomad - orchestrator for VMs.
+- hashicorp Nomad - orchestrator for VMs
-- hashicorp vault -
+- hashicorp vault - secret manager
 - hashicorp consul -
 - hashicorp consul template -
-- QEMU is a generic and open source machine emulator and virtualizer.
+- QEMU is a generic and open source machine emulator and virtualizer
-- llvm - low level virtual machine
+- LLVM - low level virtual machine
 - RFC - request for comments